Michael Eriksson

 This article contains a number of thoughts on the matter that are not present elsewhere, e.g. in Women as seekers of helpers.

-I stress, however, that the important thing is to learn the right kind of thinking—and that if just a few readers do so, this will be well worth the page.
-Making even a semi-complete listing of conclusions, however, is an impossibility, because such insights, possible explanations, whatnot, come and are forgotten again during daily life.
+I stress that the important thing is to develop the right kind of thinking, not to list specific examples, and that if just a few readers do so, this will be well worth the page.

 Caveats